12 Top-Rated Attractions & Things to Do in Puerto Vallarta

 We may earn a commission from affiliate links ()

 Puerto Vallarta is one of those places that will stick with you forever.
 Unlike other beach destinations in the country that were built for tourism, Puerto Vallarta retains its roots as an authentic port town, packed with history, culture, and the heart of real Mexico.

 Of course, this isn't to say that there aren't tourism offerings in the city.
 It's one of Mexico's most popular tourist resort towns.
-Much of the city's beauty has been restored and preserved, even as new hotels spring up year after year.
+Much of the city's beauty has been restored and preserved, even as new hotels and resorts spring up year after year.